Chart Color Schemes

 Pioneer Valley's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-However, this prevalence is higher than the national average for older and at-risk cohorts.
-The rate of private health cover is very high, at approximately 56% of the total population (around 5,331 people).
-The most common medical conditions in the area are asthma and arthritis, affecting 7.8 and 7.4% of residents respectively.
-A total of 71.8% of residents declare themselves completely clear of medical ailments, compared to 69.7% across Rest of Qld.
-As of 2021, 13.9% of residents are aged 65 and over (1,315 people), which is lower than the 16.2% in Rest of Qld.
-Health outcomes among seniors require more attention compared to the broader population.
+The prevalence of common health conditions is quite low among the general population but higher than the national average among older and at-risk cohorts.
+Approximately 56% (~5,331 people) of the total population has private health cover.
+The most common medical conditions in the area are asthma and arthritis, affecting 7.8% and 7.4% of residents respectively.
+71.8% of residents declare themselves completely clear of medical ailments compared to 69.7% across Rest of Qld.
+As of 2021, 13.9% (1,315 people) of residents are aged 65 and over, which is lower than the 16.2% in Rest of Qld.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health